 Job 31:23 “For destruction [from] God [was] a terror to me, and by reason of his highness I could not endure.”

 I could not, i.e., have acted in the way charged against me by Eliphaz, since I was always God-fearing.
-And should have been deterred, if by nothing else, at any rate by dread of the Divine vengeance.
+And should have been deterred, if by nothing else, by dread of the Divine vengeance.

 Job’s only fear was of God.
-He tried to live as near perfect as he could, because he wanted to please God.
+He tried to live as nearly perfect as he could, because he wanted to please God.